WUSTL-Biol4220/home/labs/lab_07.md

 Query_1	XM_016949678.2	98.722	313	4	0	8	320	1	313	3.21e-154	556
 ```

+Querying against GenBank using the `-remote` flag can be slow.
+We can also BLAST against a local copy of a GenBank database.

+Download the database

+Set up the link

 parse the file based on E-score
 based on num hits